90 Days From April 2

 Q: What if I miss a day or fall behind schedule?

 A: Don't beat yourself up!
 Missing a day or two doesn't mean failure.
-The key is to get back on track as soon as possible.
+Day to day, the key is to get back on track as soon as possible.
 Analyze what caused the setback and adjust your plan accordingly.

 Q: How do I stay motivated throughout the 90 days?

 A: Motivation can fluctuate.
-Develop strategies to maintain it.
+So naturally, develop strategies to maintain it.
 This includes setting realistic goals, celebrating small wins, finding an accountability partner, and reminding yourself of your "why"—the reason behind your goal.

 Q: Is it possible to achieve multiple goals within 90 days?